AriFordsham/GHCWiki/testing-patches.md

 In order to test your patches:

 - Get a repository containing the latest HEAD, the patches you want to push, and no other patches or unrecorded changes.
-Depending on what you are doing, your working repository might be appropriate; otherwise you might prefer to keep a separate repository just for patch testing (see \[Git\#Workflowwithvalidate\] for a suggested git workflow with a separate repository).
+Depending on what you are doing, your working repository might be appropriate; otherwise you might prefer to keep a separate repository just for patch testing (see \[[WorkingConventions/Git\#Workflowwithvalidate](working-conventions/git#workflow-with-validate)\] for a suggested git workflow with a separate repository).

 - In the root directory of the tree, run